 Use of the Hunt Club and the two landscaper areas will not continue when the selected remedy is implemented.
 The Miele Trust will continue to allow the disposal companies to use of a portion of the property that is outside the landfill boundary for a laydown area, to the extent USEPA consents to this use and it will not impact the selection, implementation, or effectiveness of the remedy selected.
 With the GSNWR located both on and adjacent to the Site, maintenance of the Site in an undeveloped condition provides a buffer between the developed areas of Chatham Township and the GSNWR.
-The presence of wetlands, the flood hazard area and habitat for state- and federally-listed endangered species severely limits Site use.
-Accordingly, the environmental characteristics and associated regulatory restrictions and other impediments to development make open space/preservation the likely anticipated future use of the Site (TRC, 2017).
-The GSNWR is already a preserve and the Group is working to finalize an agreement with the Miele Trust to allow engineering and institutional controls to restrict use of and access to the portion of the Site that it owns.
+The Group is working to finalize an agreement with the Miele Trust to allow engineering and institutional controls to restrict use of and access to the portion of the Site that it owns.
 In accordance with a June 6, 1988 Resolution of the Chatham Township Planning Board pursuant to which the GVFD Lot (Block 48.20, Lot 189.01) was subdivided and created, “no construction, development, improvements or land disturbance” is permitted on any portion of the lot located within the flood hazard area or within that portion of the lot previously used as a landfill operation (Chatham Township Planning Board, 1988).
-Restriction of access to this area is included in the soil alternatives discussed in following sections.
-As a result, there will be no residential, commercial, industrial, recreational, or any other use of the landfill portion of the Site.
+Restriction of access to this area is included in the landfill and contaminated soil alternatives discussed in following sections.
+As a result, no future residential, commercial, industrial, recreational, or any other use of the privately-owned landfill portion of the Site is anticipated.

 Based on the results of the RI, the Baseball Field and Shooting Range, while located on GVFD property, were found to be outside the landfill boundary and are not impacted by the waste materials.
 These areas may be used for recreational purposes in the future.

+The portion of the Site within the GSNWF Wilderness Area is currently open to the public and will remain open to the public in the future for passive recreational use.

 2.3 Site Ownership

 The 170-acre Rolling Knolls Landfill has four owners.
 A total of 130 acres (100 acres of the central and western portions of the landfill, and the 30-acre Surface Debris Area, both shown on Figure 2-1), are owned by the Miele Trust.
 A small area at the northern end of the Surface Debris Area, approximately 4,000 square feet but not surveyed, is owned by a private resident of Chatham Township.
 This small area will be included in the selected soil remedial alternative.
 Five acres of the landfill are on GVFD property.
 The GVFD property also includes a Baseball Field and Shooting Range.
 USEPA included the Baseball Field and Shooting Range as part of the Site for purposes of the Remedial Investigation (RI) and FS, however during the RI both areas were found to be outside the landfill boundary and are not impacted by the waste materials.
-The remainder of the landfill (approximately 35 acres) is owned by the United States Fish and Wildlife Service (USFWS).
+The remainder of the landfill (approximately 35 acres) is owned by the United States and managed by the Fish and Wildlife Service (USFWS).

 2.4 Site History